How to fix an Overheating car engine

 Now I really hope that your overheating problem is fixed.
 If it is not then I recommend you to start over with the guide and double check everything.
 If you tried everything as I mentioned above and the car is still overheating.
 You can contact us and Ask us a question.
 Explain your problem and explain what solutions you have tried already to make it much easier to give you a reliable and fast answer!

 To diagnose parts inside a coolant system is not always that simple without removing them and inspect them with your eyes.
 The good thing about this, when you have learned how a coolant system works and what parts are included.
 You will realise that there is not that many parts that could fail.
 The coolant system is a really simple construction that is working very well.
 If your car is using any electrical parts in the coolant system, like an electric thermostat or electric water pump.
 Then you should always read your DTC trouble code memory first to see if the engine control unit is registering any problems.

 I hope that you learned and enjoyed this article about overheating problems.
 If you like this article or want us to change or add something, you could comment down below.
-If this article did not really help you with your fault, then you can post a question to us at: Ask A Mechanic.
+If this article did not really help you with your fault, then you can post a question to us at our homepage.
 Write your question as detailed as possible and we will for sure give you a detailed answer.

 See you in the next article!